-World’s Simplest Money Management System
+World’s Simplest Money Management System – A habit that works for everyone

-Most people have such a fear of (lack of) money that they almost equate money to oxygen.
-Cover someone’s mouth and nose and watch how they fight you to get their air back.
-I came across T. Harv Eker’s Book “The Secrets of the Millionaire Mind” it says “Rich people manage their money well.
+I came across T. Harv Eker’s book “The Secrets of the Millionaire Mind” it says “Rich people manage their money well.
 Poor people mismanage their money well”, I read this & my first reaction was, “As a Financial Planner I know that!”
 Trouble was I didn’t really know the effective system to manage money.
 I just thought I did.

-If you want to get rich, focus on making, keeping, investing & managing your money.
-I had been managing my money for years but not in a systematic way, I paid price for the same (by not following any system).
-This Money management System is very simple to understand & implement.
 If you want Financial Freedom you got to follow a system for achieving it.
-As a financial planner people I meet believe managing money will take away their freedom.
+As a financial planner people, I meet believe managing money will take away their freedom.
 They hate the idea of Budgeting.
 They believe managing money will not allow them to be free and enjoy life to the fullest.
-I have been implementing this “Money Management System” for over a year now & it has given me tremendous freedom in the area of money.

 Most of the people I meet say, “I will start managing my money when I have enough money”.
-As a planner I tell them “if you aren’t managing your money now then you may not have any money to manage in the future”.
+As a planner, I tell them “if you aren’t managing your money now then you may not have any money to manage in the future”.

 Worlds simplest money management system